MarianoChaves/pygent/docs/getting-started.md

 Start an interactive session by running `pygent` in a terminal.
 Use the `--docker` flag to force container execution or `--no-docker` to run locally.
+The CLI prints the persona name and whether commands run `local` or in `Docker` when the session starts so you know which agent is active.

 ```bash
 $ pygent --docker